delloiaconos/most-garmin-logger/README.md

 # MOST Raw Logger (Garmin ConnectIQ) App

-This is a fork from:  [cedric-dufour/connectiq-app-rawlogger](https://github.com/cedric-dufour/connectiq-app-rawlogger) All the credits goes to the author.

 ## Overview

 "MOST Raw Logger" is a Garmin ConnectIQ application designed to log raw sensor data for development, troubleshooting, and research purposes.
-This forked version has been adapted as part of the MOST Flagship-A "GiroE 2024" Project, with the default behavior set to log all available sensor fields automatically.
+This is a fork from:  [cedric-dufour/connectiq-app-rawlogger](https://github.com/cedric-dufour/connectiq-app-rawlogger), and it has been adapted as part of the MOST Flagship-A "GiroE 2024" Project, with the default behavior set to log all available sensor fields automatically.
 This app has been used during the event for research propose.

 ## Features